Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/intern-ashes.md

 > _Me, living in the Ibis down the road:_ No, I'd pay by card<br>
 > _Desk:_ Okay, that would come to €33.98<br>
 > <br>
-> <br>
+> _Me, in my mind:_ OMGWTFML can't back down now<br>
 > <br>
 > _Me:_ _Gulps_ Sure, here you go

 And just like that, I spent >60% of what I spent to live for a night here, on food.
-Surrounded by all these fancy business execs whose companies were paying for their food and lodging, and me in my hoodie and jeans :P You're only young once, I guess.
+Surrounded by all these old, fancy business execs whose companies were paying for their food and lodging, and me in my hoodie and jeans :P You're only young and dumb once, I guess.

 But hey, atleast the food was good.
 And it was an all-you-can-eat.
 I'd like to say no regrets, but that was the most money I've ever spent for a single meal